boisalai/mlops-zoomcamp-project/README.md

 This will trigger the download of `kaggle.json`, a file containing your API credentials.

 You need to copy this key on your instance.
-To do so, drag the `kaggle.json` file you downloaded to the `~/mlops-zoomcamp-project` in the VS Code connected to the instance.
+To do so, drag the `kaggle.json` file you downloaded on your local machine to the `~/mlops-zoomcamp-project` in the VS Code connected to the instance.

 # Je suis rendu ici...